 If a vehicle is not worth very much, it may not be worth the cost.

-It all depends on what a driver can afford and the risk of a covered event that would require the vehicle to need repairs or replacement.
+It all depends on what you can afford and the risk of a covered event that would require the vehicle to need repairs or replacement.

 Although commonly sold as a package, collision and comprehensive insurance may be purchased individually.
-The cost for each depends on the current market value of the covered vehicle and the deductible elected by the policyholder.
+The cost for each depends on the current market value of the covered vehicle and the deductible you elected.

-The deductible is the amount the driver has to pay out of pocket before the insurance will pay any money toward a covered claim.
-The higher the deductible chosen the lower the cost of the insurance will be.
+The deductible is the amount you have to pay out of pocket before the insurance will pay any money toward a covered claim.
+The higher the deductible chosen, the lower the cost of the insurance will be.

 Common deductible levels for collision insurance in California are $100, $200 or $500.
 Common deductible levels for comprehensive insurance are $200, $500 or $1,000.